IBM/ibm-block-csi-driver/docs/content/installation/install_compatibility_requirements.md

     For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/).

-3. **For RHEL OS users:** Ensure that the following packages are installed.
+3. **For RHEL OS users:** Ensure that the following packages are installed per worker node.

-    If using RHCOS or if the packages are already installed, this step may be skipped.
+    If using RHCOS or if the packages are already installed, this step can be skipped.

     - sg3_utils
     - iscsi-initiator-utils